status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/quick-start-docker.md

 ```
 !!! note
     Port 8545 is published and `rpc-address` is set to the `ANY` address in this command to allow access to the JSON-RPC API from outside the Docker image.
 You might want to adjust that depending on the use case & security model.
-    It is also recommended to use a mounted volume for Fluffy's `--data-dir` in case of a long-running container.
+    It is also recommended to use a mounted volume for `nimbus_portal_client`'s `--data-dir` in case of a long-running container.

 ### Try requesting an execution layer block from the network